Pencil drawing of a basket of onions and garlic.

 Sculptures in ancient Egypt were based on this concept.
 If we draw the axis through the center of the sculpture, it will be divided into two completely symmetrical sides.

-Harmony of colors
+Harmony of Colors

 Harmony can be achieved in several ways by using colors in a work of art: